 Prerequisite: Admission to Methodist College.
 This course is an introductory humanities course in Methodist College's LENSES/General Education program.
 Common themes, throughout history and across cultures, involving the human experience occur in literature and cinema.
 This course will focus on a single theme, which varies by semester (e.g., revenge, honor, civil rights, mistrust of technology, etc.) and how it is used and interpreted in various literary and cinematic forms.
 This course explores the common literary components, themes, and elements in literature and cinema as well as the unique differences between literature and cinema, through close critical readings and viewings.
 It instructs students in how to appreciate, describe, critique, and analyze literature and cinema of various genres and traditions.
 An introduction to literary theory as a means of interpretation and understanding will also be a component of the course.
-UD, HUM equivalent.
+UD, HUM

-LIT301 Healthcare Portrayals in Literature 3 Credit Hours (3 Theory Hours) Prerequisite: LIT101, LIT102, LIT103 or poetry, prose, drama, and other literary genres.
+LIT301 Healthcare Portrayals in Literature

+Prerequisite: LIT101, LIT102, LIT103, or equivalent.

+LIT301 is an advanced literature course in Methodist College's Arts and Sciences curriculum.
+Students in this course will explore how healthcare has been portrayed in a variety of literary works in poetry, prose, drama, and other literary genres.
 Sample healthcare topics that may be explored in the literature include theories of the body (such as the four humors); depictions of patients, healthcare practitioners, and alternative healers; descriptions of physical and mental illness, disease, plague, and treatment; literary responses to biomedical research and medical ethics; public health, healthcare policy, and health insurance; reproductive health.
-Students will also read nonfictional and historical writing about science and medicine as background reading, and they will consult literary scholarship that will help analyze the literature.
+Students will also read non-fictional and historical writing about science and medicine as background reading, and they will consult literary scholarship that will help analyze the literature.
 The course includes several projects and writings.